TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 #### 2.)
 The input microphone shall be able to measure input frequencies from 20 Hz to 20 kHz.
 [Origin: Device Constraints]

 The frequencies a human can hear are in the range of 20 Hz – 20 kHz.
-The electret microphone CMA-4544PF-W from CUI Inc. [2]. exceeds these expectations by providing the ideal frequency range of 20 Hz – 20 kHz [2].
+The electret microphone CMA-4544PF-W from CUI Inc. [2]. meets these expectations by providing the ideal frequency range of 20 Hz – 20 kHz [2].

 #### 3.)
 The output signal should not experience large clipping.
 [Origin: Device Constraints]